isntlee/PopFlix/README.md

     ```
     git clone https://github.com/isntlee/PopFlix
     ```
-2. Stay in current folder.
-Don't navigate into Popflix yet
+2. Stay in your current folder, don't navigate into Popflix yet

 3. A virtual environment is recommended for the Python interpreter.
 Enter the command:
     ```